threedworld-mit/tdw/Documentation/python/add_ons/robot.md

 `from tdw.add_ons.robot import Robot`

-Add a robot to the scene and set joint targets and add joint forces.
+Add a robot to the scene_data and set joint targets and add joint forces.
 It has static and dynamic (per-frame) data for each of its joints.

 ```python
 from tdw.controller import Controller